snu-sf/promising-coq/README.md

         * Adequacy (Thread): `sim_thread_sim` (`AdequacyThread.v`).
 From the thread simulation to the configuration simulation.
         * Composition: `sim_compose` (`Composition.v`).  "horizontally" composing configuration simulations for disjoint configurations.
         * Compatibility: `sim_stmts_*` (`Compatibility.v`).

-- `src/axiomatic`: definition of an axiomatic semantics, which is equivalent to our promise-free machine.
-  This equivalence result is a stepping-stone for the compilation to TSO and Power (Section 5.2).
-    + `model.v` and `Machine.v`: Definition of the axiomatic machine.
-    + `SimRel.v`: Definition of the simulation relation.
-    + `MsimG.v`, `GsimM.v`: the operational machine (`M`) simulates the axiomatic one (`G`), and vice versa.

 - `src/drf`: DRF Theorems (Section 5.3)
     + Promise-Free DRF (Theorem 1): `drf_pf` (`DRF_PF.v`)